Battle of Soissons (1918): Terrain

 Looking east from the Forêt de Retz, one would see an almost tree barren rolling plateau with waist-high wheat fields.
-Trench systems, which were the hallmark of World War I battlefields, were non-existent on this stretch of the front.
+Trench systems, the hallmark of First World War battlefields, were non-existent on this stretch of the front.
 The final objective, the road and rail network running south from Soissons in the Crise River valley, was about 7.5 mi to the east and was hidden from view because of the sloping terrain.

 Cutting across the plateau were a series of four deep, swampy, formidable ravines; Missy, Ploisy, Chazelle-Lechelle, and Vierzy.
 Villages, consisting of buildings constructed of sturdy stone masonry, were within and near the edges of these ravines.
 Substantial caves had been carved out to quarry the stone for the villages.

 There were two main roads which stood between the final objective and the jump off point.
 The Soissons – Château-Thierry road ran due south, almost perpendicular, to the line of attack.
 The Soissons–Paris road ran southwest far from the American 1st Division jump-off point but crossing the American 2nd Division right at the jump-off point.
 These roadways were the principal lines of communication for the German troops in the Marne salient.

 The railroad ran south from Soissons in the Crise River valley paralleling the Soissons – Château-Thierry road.
 At Noyant-et-Aconin it split with one branch turning southwest to Paris in the 2nd Division zone of attack.
 A second branch continued south through Oulchy-le-Château to Château-Thierry and also served as a principal line of communication.

 The first major obstacle for the 1st Division was Missy Ravine, directly in the path of 2nd Brigade.
 This would allow 1st Brigade to make quicker progress until it had to contend with Chazelle Ravine 2.5 mi further east.
 The 2nd Brigade would then have to deal with Ploisy Ravine 1.7 mi beyond Missy Ravine.
 The 2nd Division would have to struggle with two arms of Vierzy Ravine, one of which cut completely across their sector.
 This meant that both the 1st and 2nd Divisions would have to contend with at least one ravine before the Moroccan 1st Division encountered the Chazelle-Léchelle Ravine.